howlomogo/games-gql/README.md

 - Listed Games (This will turn into users, with password, username etc and the list, but for now lets just have 1) listedGames (Array)

+To use:
+Create mongodb db gamesdb with collection games
+Run mongodb, run npm server